stuvusIT/rust-deploy/README.md

 ### Source Specification

 There are multiple ways to install a crate.
-Chosing among them is done by providing at exactly one of the following keys per [crate object](#crate-objects).
+Chosing among them is done by providing exactly one of the following keys per [crate object](#crate-objects).
 Actually, multiple of those keys can be provided, but then only the one listed here first is considered.